6: Blind Faith

 Finally, when the laughter had wrung him out, Chris steadied himself with a deep breath and said, “We should get going.
 I’ll show you how to pack up the tent.”

-Maybe, Chris hoped, they would run into another trainer on the path and he could try again.
+Maybe, Chris hoped, they would run into another trainer on the path and he could try again to make back a little cash.
+What they saw instead were more plants than he’d realized had names.

 After she pointed out the first strawberry plant, Chris easily spotted another.
 And another.
 They ate the wild berries hand-over-hand as they walked.
 Mojimoji didn’t need them to point out berry plants to her, but all the same, the sandslash happily accepted strawberries from their hands, sweeping her long tongue over their red-stained palms.